lupyuen/lupyuen.github.io/src/auto2.md

 ![PineDio Stack BL604 (left, with unglam rubber band) and PineCone BL602 (right) connected to Single-Board Computer for Automated Testing](https://lupyuen.github.io/images/auto2-title.jpg)

-_PineDio Stack BL604 (left, with unglam rubber band) and PineCone BL602 (right) connected to Single Board Computer for Automated Testing_
+_PineDio Stack BL604 (left, with unglam rubber band) and PineCone BL602 (right) connected to Single-Board Computer for Automated Testing_

 Pine64 is about to launch their most exciting RISC-V gadget: [__PineDio Stack BL604 RISC-V Board__](https://lupyuen.github.io/articles/pinedio2) with Touch Screen, LoRa and many other features.